 Alliance is not alone in their concern

-on the University of Alberta Faculty of Law website, contributor Dr. James Muir noted that what Stockwell Day and Minister Kenney meant in their comments was, “is that white guys should get jobs with the federal government too and the current policy prevents this.
+In a recent Faculty Blog on the University of Alberta Faculty of Law website, contributor Dr. James Muir noted that what Stockwell Day and Minister Kenney meant in their comments was, “is that white guys should get jobs with the federal government too and the current policy prevents this.

 “This is a canard, frequently trotted out to mollify the able-bodied white guy who didn't get the job,” Muir says. “..The thing is, Employment Equity is not about individual cases: it’s about trying to address systemic differences, where the breakdown by gender, Aboriginal status, ability or ethnicity at an employer or in a job category is different from the breakdown of the population as a whole.”